"But no one knows the date and hour when the end will be ...."

 (Note: Please see Genesis 3:15 for the initial Promise.)

-The above Fulfillment of God's "Week" of seven millennia means that the Return of Christ is able to take place now we have entered the new, and eighth, millennium.
+The above Fulfillment of God's "Week" of seven millennia means that the Return of Christ is able to take place as we enter the new, and eighth, millennium after Adam.
 And now that we have seen this evidence, we shall find other confirmations of this.

 3. The Mystery Surrounding His Rising: If we look closely at the Bible record, then the timing of the Lord's Rising from among the dead is very puzzling!
 How long was it, from the Crucifixion to His Rising, and does this time-period fit in with prophecy?

-The first question is easily answered from Scripture.
+The first part of this question is easily answered from Scripture.
 We read that Jesus yielded up His Spirit at about 3pm on that first Good Friday: "... and darkness fell over the whole land until the ninth hour ...
-And Jesus, crying out with a loud voice, said, 'Father, into Thy hands I commit My spirit.'" - Luke 23:44-46 (NAS).
-And we know that it was indeed Friday because the Bible says: "And it was the preparation day, and the Sabbath was about to begin." - Luke 23:54 (NAS).
+And Jesus, crying out with a loud voice, said, 'Father, into Thy hands I commit My spirit,' " - Luke 23:44-46 (NAS 1975).
+And we know that it was indeed Friday because the Bible says: "And it was the preparation day, and the Sabbath was about to begin," - Luke 23:54 (NAS 1975).
 Remember that the Jewish day begins in the evening, so that just after 6pm the day of preparation for Passover would end, and the Sabbath would begin.

 On the Saturday, guards were posted at the tomb, and kept a watch through the day and night.
 But on the Sunday morning:

-NOW after the Sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary came to look at the grave.^ The Angel of the Lord was there and told them the marvelous News:
+NOW after the Sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary came to look at the grave.^ And continuing to read, we learn that the Angel of the Lord was there and told them the marvelous News:

 Friday, Saturday, Sunday - certainly He rose on the third day.
 In this way He fulfilled the Prophecy He Himself gave: